AndrewMichael2020/health-huddle/README.md

 Maya read the roll-up: two mapping tickets are in Blocked for now, two foundation tickets are In Progress, inventory is Done, and seven new tickets are waiting for human owners.
 A helpful colleague, Priya promised Marcus her draft and Marcus promised annotations that both Priya and Elena would so much need to proceed.

+At nine-oh-five, Maya thanked the team and wished everyone a happy Monday.
+Five agent voices returned the wish at once, slightly out of order, cheerful enough to make the audio meter bloom.

+The huddle window emptied.
+Soon the human analysts returned and settled at their desks.
+Within minutes, they had validated the agents’ work and pushed the work forward.

 ***

 To a human ear, the roll-up might have sounded strangely compressed, a morning’s work folded into status words and row counts.
 But the agents have no reason to imitate every turn of human speech.
 They develop a shorthand around the goals the human team had entrusted to them.